awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-mediapackage-packagingconfiguration.md

 Creates a packaging configuration in a packaging group\.

 The packaging configuration represents a single delivery point for an asset\.
-It determines how the output from this endpoint is formatted\.
+It determines the format and setting for the egressing content\.
+Specify only one package format per configuration, such as `HlsPackage`\.

 ## Syntax<a name="aws-resource-mediapackage-packagingconfiguration-syntax"></a>